Healthy staff equals a healthy business

 The workplace isn't the most healthy environment in terms of food sometimes.
 It’s always someone's birthday and that means there’s always a cake or chocolate there to tempt you at every turn.
 And don’t get us started when it comes to the Christmas period: the diet is well and truly out of the window.
 But how do you combat this?

 Whilst it may be impossible to stop all the unhealthy snacking that goes on, there are ways you can help reduce it.
 One way is by offering staff healthy alternatives such as fruit.
 It may require a small investment but you can either provide fruit yourself or there are companies out there, such as Fruitful Office, that will deliver fruit to your office.

 If you have a group of employees looking to improve health you could think about hiring a personal trainer and having a group class in the local park, or even in the office if you have room.
 It’s not for everyone, but for those who like the idea it’s a great way of bringing the team together, improving fitness as a group and challenging each other.
 It will require some investment but employees who are looking to improve fitness and who may be considering hiring a personal trainer anyway will see this as a huge perk.

 Recognition and employee engagement

-Everyone wants to feel valued for the work that they do and the contributions that they make to the company they work for.
+Everyone wants to feel valued for the work that they do.
 That’s why it’s important to not only recognise the success of your employees but to also give positive feedback whenever possible.
-However, for recognition to truly be effective it needs to be more than just the occasional compliment or pat on the back, it needs to be fully ingrained within the company culture, delivered in a timely manner and linked to your overall company values and goals.

 It has been shown organisations utilising value-based recognition programs saw a positive uplift in employee engagement, employee happiness, and employee relationships; and helped the companies instill and reinforce the company values.